-Can you jump start car with bad starter?
 Jump-starting a car with a bad starter motor will not help start the engine.
 Jump-starting will only boost battery power.
-A manual transmission car with a bad starter may be push or tow started but an auto transmission car can not.
+A manual transmission car with a bad starter maybe push or tow started but an auto transmission car can not.

-In this post you’ll learn how to easily diagnose if your starter motor is bad.
-You’ll learn about other starter system components that commonly give trouble how to diagnose them and fix.
+In this post, you’ll learn how to easily diagnose if your starter motor is bad.
+You’ll learn about other starter system components that commonly give trouble how to diagnose them and fix them.

-Starter motors do give trouble but in my experience the cause is a ton more likely to be a battery or connection issue.
-Starters have a though job though and yours could indeed be the root cause of the problem.
-But just before we get to checking the starter motor, lets do a run through of the more common causes.
-This will eliminate all the easy to fix stuff first, make sense?
+Starter motors do give trouble but in my experience, the cause is a ton more likely to be a battery or connection issue.
+Starters have a tough job though and yours could indeed be the root cause of the problem.
+But just before we get to check the starter motor, let’s do a run-through of the more common causes.
+This will eliminate all the easy-to-fix stuff first, make sense?

 The noise your car makes will be the first clue as to what’s going on.
 The noises are broken into 3 groups.
 When you turn the key to crank the engine, you hear:

 1 Repeated Click Sound

 This suggests a flat battery or poor battery terminal or ground connections.
 Testing the battery and terminals is easy to do and your issue may simply be a flat battery.
 A boost start is the fastest way to solve this problem.
 Use a donor vehicle or alternatively consider buying a jump pack.

 The little NOCO boost pack is about the best I’ve seen and I’m a mechanic for over twenty-five years.
 It’s small enough to fit in a glove box powerful enough to start a diesel engine.
 Anyway, you can check it out here on the Auto electrical tools page.

 Using the picture above as a guide, put the jumper cables on in sequences 1, 2, 3, 4.